 Visit the Canadian Travel and Tourism website for more information on entry and exit requirements.

-What is the Climate Like in Austria?
+What Is the Climate Like in Austria?

 Austria has a temperate climate with four distinct seasons.
 Temperatures can vary by region: